The Imitation of Christ: History

-The book was written anonymously in Latin in the Netherlands c.
-1418–1427 and Thomas à Kempis is generally accepted as the author.
-Several sources of authority, including members of his own order, name Kempis as the author, and various contemporary manuscripts, including one autograph codex, bear his name.
+The Imitation was written anonymously in Latin in the Netherlands c.
+1418–1427, and until the seventeenth century, was attributed without much dispute to Thomas à Kempis who, according to Mabillon, was still assumed to be the author in 1651.
+Taking advantage of the anonymous nature of the book, however, and driven by an esprit de corps exaggerated by national sentiment, Italian Benedictines attributed the Imitation to Giovanni Gersen, the abbot of Saint Etienne de Verceil c.
+1250, and French scholars claimed it to be the work of Jean Gerson, the renowned chancellor of the University of Paris.
+Other scholars attributed it to Bonaventure, Bernard of Clairvaux, Henri Kalkar or Ludolph of Saxony.
+These controversies have led some critics to allege that the Imitation was merely an impersonal compilation of various mystical authors of the Middle Ages.
+Nevertheless, Thomas à Kempis is generally accepted as the author by modern scholars and several sources of authority, including members of his own order, name Kempis as the author.
+Furthermore, various contemporary manuscripts, including one autograph codex, bear his name.

 Joseph N. Tylenda, S.J., writes that the book's anonymous composition is "not surprising" since the author writes in the Imitation that one should "love to be unknown" (Book 1, Ch.
 2).
 Regarding the anonymity of the work, William C. Creasy also notes that the author of the Imitation wrote, "Do not let the writer's authority or learning influence you, be it little or great, but let the love of pure truth attract you to read.
 Do not ask, 'Who said this?' but pay attention to what is said" (Book 1, Ch.
 5).

 By 1471, the manuscripts of the book were so frequently hand-copied and passed across monasteries, that there are around 750 extant manuscripts of the Imitation.
 Thomas à Kempis's 1441 autograph manuscript of the book is available at the Bibliothèque Royale in Brussels.
 The first printed edition appeared in Augsburg c.
-1471–2.
+1471–72.
 By the end of the 15th century, the book had more than 100 printed editions and translations in Italian (1480), Catalan (1482), German (1486), French (1488), Low German (1489), Spanish (1490), Portuguese and Dutch (1496).

 The book received an enthusiastic response from the very early days, as characterized by the statement of George Pirkhamer, the prior of Nuremberg, regarding the 1494 edition: "Nothing more holy, nothing more honorable, nothing more religious, nothing in fine more profitable for the Christian commonwealth can you ever do than to make known these works of Thomas à Kempis."

-The number of counted editions exceeds 2,000; 1,000 different editions are preserved in the British Museum; 770 in Biblioteca de Catalunya; the Bullingen collection, donated to the city of Cologne in 1838, contained at the time 400 different editions.
+The number of counted editions exceeds 2,000; 1,000 different editions are preserved in the British Museum; 770 in the Biblioteca de Catalunya Kempis Collection; the Bullingen collection, donated to the city of Cologne in 1838, contained at the time 400 different editions.
 De Backer enumerates 545 Latin and about 900 French editions.
 A critical edition was published in 1982.
-A new translation from the original Latin text into English by William Creasy was published in 2015.